Self Service and Colleague (Cabrillo’s student information systems) will be unavailable during spring break, 3/28/25-4/4/25

 One or several courses may be required for General Education and your major.
 The Program Map for your major lists our course recommendations.
 Besides a statistics course, business and economics majors will need to take additional math courses.
 Specific math requirements can be found on ASSIST and often include Math 18 or 13 or 4 or 5A.

-• MATH 12 Elementary Statistics.
+• STAT C1000 Introduction to Statistics.
 Can be taken alone or with MATH 112S Support for Statistics

 • MATH 18 Business Calculus.
 Can be taken alone or with Math 118S Support for Business Calculus